🧘 Curs nou de Abheda Yoga

 * When you are no longer lazy or indolent, this is the perfection of striving.

-* Learn to cross the river of desires of the numberless on the bridge made from your spiritual exercises.
+* Learn to cross the river of the desires of the numberless on the bridge made from your spiritual exercises.

 * Learn to light the torch of discriminatory knowledge in the darkness of stupidity.